Plastic materials

 Some plastics such as polycarbonate or methacrylate are very transparent and are used to make windows, DVDs, headlights, etc.

-Plastics discarded in the environment degrade in sunlight, breaking into polluting microplastics and producing toxic substances.
+Plastics discarded in the environment degrade in sunlight, breaking down into polluting microplastics and producing toxic substances.

 Manufacturing properties of plastics

-Plastics are very malleable, extremely ductile, and meltable.
-All this makes it much easier to carry out welding or the manufacture of thin sheets, wires, or molded parts.
+Plastics are very malleable, extremely ductile and meltable.
+All this makes it much easier to carry out welding or manufacture thin sheets, threads, or molded parts.

 Conductivity of plastics

-Plastics have low thermal and electrical conductivity, which is why they are used as electrical and thermal insulators.
+Plastics have little thermal and electrical conductivity, which is why they are used as electrical and thermal insulators.

 Chemical properties of plastics